rcgsheffield/airbods/README.md

 # Usage

-The system comprises several services.
+The system comprises several services which are managed using `systemd`.

 ## View service status

+You can view the status of the services using the following commands:

 ```bash
 systemctl status airflow-webserver